mctosima/Tugas_Akhir_121140028_Leonardo/README.md

 - `extract_frame_program\frame_extract_random.py`: A script to extract the frames from the train video dataset.
 - `extract_skeleton.py`: Extract the skeleton landmarks from the dataset.
-- `dataset_rebalancing.py`: Remove random skeleton data from a class to balance the totals for each class
+- `dataset_rebalancing.py`: Remove random skeleton data from a class to balance the totals for each class.
 - `func_distance_features.py`: A function to calculate the distance features from the skeleton landmarks.
 - `func_lm_to_graph.py`: A function to convert the skeleton landmarks to a graph representation.
-- `utils.py`: My handy tools to select the GPU
+- `utils.py`: A handy tools to select the GPU.
 - `k_fold_datareader.py`: A custom PyTorch program that contains the functions to read the skeleton landmarks, generate 5-fold splits then save it to folder splits, and verify those 5-Fold split files.
 - `k_fold_generator.py`: A custom PyTorch class that contains the functions to read the 5-Fold split files and generate the graph representation of the skeleton landmarks.
 - `model/gcn_model.py`: The Graph Convolutional Network model for the skeleton landmarks fall detection.